Subspace clustering in high-dimensions: Phase transitions & Statistical-to-Computational gap: Reconstruction limits for sparse clustering

-In Fig.~\ref{fig:mses}, we investigate the different phases presented above by varying the sparsity level $1-\rho$ and SNR $\lambda$ at fixed $\alpha$.
+These results allow us to paint a full picture for when sparse subspace clustering is possible in the model defined in Sec.~\ref{sec:main:model} as a function of the quantity of data $\alpha$, the sparsity $1\!-\!\rho$, the number of clusters $k$ and the SNR $\lambda$.
+Figure \ref{fig:pd} summarizes the different reconstruction regimes in the $(\rho, \lambda)$ plane for a two-clusters problem at fixed sample complexity $\alpha\!=\!2$, also known as a \emph{phase diagram}.
+Moreover the general considerations on the reconstruction limits for sparse clustering, given by analyzing the two-clusters problem, are easily generalizable to the general mixture case and not restricted to that particular model, see Sec.~\ref{sec:main:k2}.
+For a fixed sparsity $1\!-\!\rho$, we identify the following regions in Fig.~\ref{fig:pd}:\looseness=-1 \begin{description}[wide=1pt] \item[Impossible phase:] There is not enough information in the data matrix $X$ handled to the statistician to assign cluster membership better than chance for \textit{any algorithm}.
+The Bayes-optimal MMSE is not better than a random guess.
+Clustering (reconstruction of $\mat{U}_{\star}$ better than chance) is impossible. \item[Hard phase: ] The MMSE is non-trivial, and clustering is statistically possible to some extent, but the best known polynomial time algorithm, AMP, fails to correlate better than chance with the true cluster assignment $\mat{U}_{\star}$.
+Any polynomial-time algorithm is conjectured to fail in this region. \item[Easy phase: ] In the easy phase, not only clustering is statistically possible, but AMP is able to achieve positive correlation with $\mat{U}_{\star}$.
+One can also investigate when AMP achieves the Bayes-optimal MMSE (instead of just positive correlation) leading to the same transition (except from a subtle correction very close to the tri-critical point, see the discussion in App.~\ref{sec:app:potential}). \end{description} In Fig.~\ref{fig:mses}, we investigate the different phases presented above by varying the sparsity level $1-\rho$ and SNR $\lambda$ at fixed $\alpha$.
 We compare the performance of AMP with popular spectral algorithms: Principal Component Analysis (PCA) and Sparse Principal Component Analysis (SPCA).
 We can initialize AMP and the SE equations in two different ways: we call \emph{uninformative initialization} a choice for the first iterates of AMP and SE which assumes no knowledge on the ground truth values; conversely with \emph{informative initialization} we consider that the statistician has some prior knowledge on the the ground truth signal.
-Note that in a real-life scenario the statistician doesn't have access the ground truth.
+Note that in a real-life scenario the statistician does not have access to the ground truth.
 Yet, as a theoretical tool the informative initialization provides important information about the algorithmically hard phase, see App~\ref{sec:app:potential} for a discussion.
 The initialization strategy we considered in the uninformed case for Algorithm~\ref{alg:lowramp} is not the only possible choice, there are smarter ways of initialising which can lead to a considerable improvement without explicitly assuming any information about the signal, e.g. spectral initialization \cite{mondelli21}.
 Looking at Fig.~\ref{fig:mses} we see that SE with uninformed initialization tracks AMP.
 Morover we note that increasing the sparsity level, i.e. decreasing $\rho$, the problem becomes algorithmically harder.
 This is reflected in a discontinous jump in the MSE at $\lambda_{\alg}$ which becomes larger.
 We observe along the same lines a neat advantage by imposing the sparsity constraint in the spectral algorithm (SPCA) with respect to vanilla one (PCA) as the sparsity grows.
-We discuss the details on the numerical simulations in App.~\ref{sec:app:numerics} and the code used to generate the plots in this work is available at \href{https://github.com/lucpoisson/SubspaceClustering}{https://github.com/lucpoisson/SubspaceClustering}.
+We discuss the details on the numerical simulations in App.~\ref{sec:app:numerics} and the code is available at \href{https://github.com/lucpoisson/SubspaceClustering}{https://github.com/lucpoisson/SubspaceClustering}.